George Reddy (film): Soundtrack

-Release
+Reception

 The Hindu wrote that "It [the film] had the scope to be powerful and spark conversations about the history of student leaders and their ideologies, among a newer audience.
 This film doesn’t rise up to that potential".
 On the contrary, The Times of India gave the film a rating of three-and-a-half out of five stars and wrote that "The film will keep you gripped, move you with its dialogues and leave an emotional, powerful impact".
 Telangana Today wrote that "His [Madhav's] top-notch acting and the razor-blade fight sequences will remain the highlights of the film".
 The Deccan Chronicle wrote that "While interesting in parts, as a whole, the makers rely more on the name of the slain student leader rather than the content of his life".
-The Indian Express gave the film a rating of three out of five stars and wrote that ".
-Director B Jeevan Reddy’s film, which is set nearly 50 years ago, feels just as relevant today".
+The Indian Express gave the film a rating of three out of five stars and wrote, "Director B Jeevan Reddy’s film, which is set nearly 50 years ago, feels just as relevant today".